I Spit on Your Grave: Deja Vu

-I Spit on Your Grave: Deja Vu is a 2019 American rape and revenge horror-thriller film written and directed by Meir Zarchi.
-It stars Camille Keaton and Jamie Bernadette, and is a direct sequel to the 1978 film I Spit on Your Grave.
+I Spit on Your Grave: Deja Vu is a 2019 American rape and revenge horror film written and directed by Meir Zarchi.
+It stars Camille Keaton and Jamie Bernadette, and is a direct sequel to Zarchi's infamous 1978 film I Spit on Your Grave.

 Plot

 40 years after the events of the previous film, Jennifer Hills wrote a best-selling memoir based on her rape and has become a successful rape counselor.
 Her daughter, Christy Hills, is a successful supermodel, having been one since the age of 10.
 The families of Jennifer's rapists and subsequent victims have begun their plan for revenge.
-The gang consists of Johnny's wife, Becky Stillman, Johnny's mother, Millie Stillman, Johnny's father, Henry Stillman, Matthew's grandmother, Beady Eyes Duncan, Matthew's father, Herman Duncan, Andy's cousin, Scotty Chirensky, and Stanley's brother, Kevin Woods.
+The gang consists of Johnny's wife, Becky Stillman; Johnny's parents, Millie and Henry Stillman; Matthew's grandmother, Beady Eyes Duncan; Matthew's father, Herman Duncan; Andy's cousin, Scotty Chirensky; and Stanley's brother, Kevin Woods.

 Christy meets Jennifer at a restaurant, where she expresses her desire to leave modeling and pursue something more challenging.
-When the two leave, Kevin and Scotty pull over their truck and ask Jennifer to sign a copy of her memoir.
-They kidnap the two women and take them to the country.
+When the two leave, Kevin and Scotty kidnap the two women and take them to the country.
 Becky meets up with them and expresses her anger that they brought Christy instead of just Jennifer.
 Kevin and Becky take Jennifer to the site where she hanged Matthew, while Scotty drives Christy to an unknown location.
 Jennifer is forced to dig a hole while listening to classical music (due to Johnny being killed with classical music playing in the background) but manages to escape by using the shovel as a weapon and stealing a gun.

 Meanwhile, Christy convinces Scotty to pull over on the premise of her needing to use the restroom, Scotty telling her to go into the woods.
 Scotty becomes suspicious that she takes too long and goes to find her.
 Christy knocks him out with a short tree branch, steals the truck, and drives back to the house to find her mother.
 Jennifer is greeted by a strange woman on a bicycle and is then picked up by an odd, old couple.

 Jennifer is dropped off at a church, which she finds to be locked.
 Becky finds her and, after forcing her to beg for her life, decapitates Jennifer.
 Christy arrives moments later, finds her mother dead and tries to find help.
 Unsuccessful at finding help, she goes back to her mother's corpse, only to see a truck driving away with Jennifer's body.
 Becky comes back and chases Christy into the woods, where she is attacked by Herman and Kevin, who tear her clothes off.
 Kevin knocks her out and rapes her.
 As she walks away, Becky and Scotty arrive, and Becky begins to rape her, but Herman manages to stop the rape, allowing Christy to run away.
 The gang gives chase after yelling at Herman.